-1 A Song of Ascents.
-Behold, bless ye Hashem, all ye servants of Hashem, that stand in the house of Hashem in the night seasons.
+1 A song of ascents.
+Now bless Hashem, all you servants of Hashem who stand nightly in the house of Hashem.

-Rabbi Samson Raphael Hirsch notes how similar in size and complementary in message, this psalm is to the previous one.
-Each short psalm of three verses focuses on Israel’s dwelling in the Land.
+Rabbi Samson Raphael Hirsch notes how similar in size, and complementary in message, this psalm is to the previous one.
+Each of these short psalms contains only three verses and focuses on Israel’s dwelling in the land of Israel.
 However, Psalm 133 speaks of the interpersonal element, while Psalm 134 reminds us that the spiritual element must be present as well.
-Psalm 133 presents the social component of Zionism, which is how the land was built up in the modern era: “behold how wondrous it is for brothers to sit together”.
-This psalm speaks of blessing God, the idea appearing in every verse to remind us that the spiritual component of returning to the Land must complement the social one.
-When both components are present, says Hirsch, God will bring down the heavenly blessing from Zion.
+Psalm 133 presents the social component of Zionism, which is how the land was built up in the modern era: “How good and how pleasant it is that brothers dwell together.”
+And each of the verses of Psalm 134 speaks of blessing Hashem, to remind us that the spiritual component of returning to the land must complement the social one.
+When both aspects are present, says Hirsch, God will bring down the heavenly blessing from Tzion.1 comment

-2 Lift up your hands to the sanctuary, and bless ye Hashem.
+2 Lift your hands toward the sanctuary and bless Hashem.

 3 May Hashem, maker of heaven and earth, bless you from Tzion.